Chart Color Schemes

 Health

-Hallett Cove's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts
+Hallett Cove's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Frequently Asked Questions - Health